-Here the carriage stopped, and Rosamond recollected that the basket was uncovered.
+Here the carriage stopped, and Rofamond recollected, that the basket was uncovered.

-Now we must observe, that Rosamond's father had not been too severe upon Bell, when he called her a silly girl.
+Now we must observe, that Rosamond's father had not been too severe upon Bell, when he called her a filly girl,

-From her infancy she had been humoured; and at eight years old she had the misfortune to be a spoiled child: she was idle, fretful, and selfish, so that nothing could make her happy.
+From her infancy she had been humoured; and at eight years old she had the misfortune to be a spoiled child: she was idle, fretful, and felfish, so that nothing could make her happy.
 On her birth-day she expected, however, to be perfectly happy.
-Every body in the house tried to please her, and they succeeded so well, that between breakfast and dinner she had only six fits of crying.
-The cause of five of these fits no one could discover; but the last, and most lamentable, was occasioned by a disappointment about a worked muslin frock, and accordingly at dressing-time, her maid brought it to her, exclaiming-" See here, miss! what your mamma has sent you on your birthday-Here's a frock fit for a queen -if it had but lace round the cuffs."
+Every body in the house tried to please her, and they succeeded fo well, that between breakfast and dinner the had only fix fits of crying.
+The cause of five of these fits no one could discover; but the last, and most lamentable, was occasioned by a disappointment about a worked muslin frock, and accordingly at dreffing-time her maid brought it to her, exclaiming-" See here miss! what your mamma has sent you on your birthday-Here's a frock fit for a queen -if it had but lace round the cuffs."